sage-org/sage-engine/docs/source/postgres.rst

     Usage: sage-postgres-init [OPTIONS] CONFIG GRAPH_NAME

-      Initialize the RDF dataset GRAPH_NAME with the postgres or postgres-mvcc backends, as described in the configuration file CONFIG.
+      Initialize the RDF graph GRAPH_NAME with the postgres or postgres-mvcc backends, as described in the configuration file CONFIG.

     Options: